victor-gp/cmd-help-sublime-syntax/CONTRIBUTING.md

 # CONTRIBUTING.md

-Thank you for considering to contribute to `cmd-help.sublime-syntax`!
+Thank you for considering to contribute to `cmd-help`!

 Ways you can help: